OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/configure-polling.include.md

         i.
 The username and password you use to log into Octopus, or:
         i.
 Your Octopus API key, see [How to create an API key](/docs/api-and-integration/api/how-to-create-an-api-key.md).
 1. Click **Verify credentials**, and then next.
-1. Give the machine a meaningful name and select which environment to add to the machine to.
+1. Give the machine a meaningful name and select which [environments](/docs/infrastructure/environments/index.md) the deployment target will be assigned to.
-1. Choose or create at least one target role for the deployment target.
-Learn about [target roles](/docs/infrastructure/deployment-targets/target-roles/index.md).
+1. Choose or create at least one [target role](/docs/infrastructure/deployment-targets/target-roles/index.md) for the deployment target.
 1. Leave **Tenants** and **Tenant tags** blank unless you are already using Octopus to deploy applications to multiple end users.
 If you are using Octopus for multiple tenants, enter the **Tenants** and **Tenant Tags**.
 Learn more about [Multi-tenant Deployments](/docs/deployment-patterns/multi-tenant-deployments/index.md).
 1. Click **Install**, and when the script has finished, click **Finish**.